MonadWizard/django_HouseSellRealEstate_project/README.md

-* complete view all model's data on "pages" app's template (about + index)
+* complete view all element of listings specific product model's data on "listing"  template